OpenSOC/opensoc-streaming/readme.md

 ## Geo Enrichment Bolt

 Bolt for enriching IPs with geo data from the MaxMind GeoLite database.
 This database must be setup prior to using the bolt.
-Please see the wiki entry on how to setup the database: https://github.com/OpenSOC/opensoc-streaming/wiki/Setting-up-GeoLite-Data
+Please see the wiki entry on how to setup the database: https://github.com/OpenSOC/opensoc-streaming/wiki/Setting-up-GeoLite-Data.

+There are two flavors of GeoEnrichment bolts: Single and Dual.
+The single bolt enriches a single IP in a message and a dual bolt enriches an IP pair (source and dest).